alejandrojuria/tightbinder/paper.md

 The basic workflow starts with the preparation of a configuration file, where we set all the parameters relative to the material we want to describe.
-This is, the crystalographic information and then the details of the Slater-Koster model, which imply specifying which orbitals participate for each chemical species, and the corresponding SK amplitudes.
+This is, the crystalographic information and then the details of the Slater-Koster model, which imply specifying which orbitals participate for each chemical species, and the corresponding Slater-Koster amplitudes.
 With the configuration prepared, the model is initialized simply passing the parsed configuration to the class constructor.
 From here, one can perform transformations of the base model, or directly obtain its spectrum and then perform some postprocessing.
 In fig. \ref{plot} we illustrate the results of this process, where we declared a configuration file for Bi(111) and then used it